DuraMAT/pv-terms/README.md

 The pv-terms project contains nomenclature for PV-relevant terms that are used in modeling and data analysis for PV systems.

 The pv-terms project is a work in progress.
 The team would greatly appreciate feedback and suggestions.
-To comment, open an issue.
+To comment, please open an issue.

 Formatted documentation available at http://duramat.github.io/pv-terms/